 Interdisciplinary preparation makes students competitive for off-campus summer internships, post-graduate jobs, graduate schools and professional schools.
 Each student has an experienced faculty advisor who assists with developing a program of study, including lots of options for upper-level courses, that will help each student prepare for specific career goals.

 - Personal attention from professors that would be impossible at a state university.

 - Professors who are committed to excellence in teaching.

 - Environmental Science courses that emphasize current issues and global and international perspectives, plus options for studying abroad.

 - Our GIS course!
 (That’s GEOL/EVS 320 Introduction to Geographic Information Systems).

 - Options (as early as your freshman year!) to conduct in-depth research and skill-development with faculty who are experts in their disciplines and highly regarded scientists.

 - The opportunity to work in our five environmental preserves.
 These are used by classes and for faculty-student directed research projects.
 They are also important for our education and outreach programs.

 - Opportunities to meet and network with guest scientists and professionals informally before attending lectures in our Environmental Lecture Series and departmental seminar series.

-- A new 2,500 square foot greenhouse and expanded research facilities.
+- A 2,500 square foot greenhouse and dedicated research facilities.

 - Working with state-of-the-art equipment in undergraduate labs and as research students.